 Unearthed Bronze Ritual Water Container (Qiang Pan) with 284 Characters Carved Inside, Recorded History of First Seven Kings of the Zhou Dynasty — Baoji Museum

-Ji Xia -- A Turing Point King Mysteriously Perished in River
+Ji Xia the King Zhao of Zhou — A Turning Point King Mysteriously Perished in River

 However, he wasn’t quite a perfect monarch like his ancestors and dramatically declined the national power.

 Around a decade after he ascended to the throne, some abnormal natural phenomena appeared in Zhou’s capital city, which included an earthquake, colorful light at night, overflew water from the river, well, spring and ponds.

 In ancient Chinese culture, those were believed as signs of Ji Xia being an incapable monarch or big changes in the empire.

 Portrait of Ji Man the King Zhao of Zhou, by Artist of the Qing Dynasty (1636 — 1912)